Chiang Rai Chiang Rai Province, Thailand Travel Guide

 City center retains older shophouse architecture, blend of traditional/early modern Thai styles.

-Modern development with deep historical context on royal family's sustainable efforts.
+Modern growth with significant historical context on royal family's sustainable efforts.

 Former site with historical significance in city's administrative history.